mtwomey/hm-01/docs/mongo-atlas-document-store.md

 ```

 During creation, select your collection.
 Note: The search index name __must__ match the collection name.
+Also note the document field name for embeddings is `embedding`.

 ### Writing Documents to MongoAtlasDocumentStore